MicrosoftDocs/azure-devops-docs/docs/work/customize/manage-new-form-rollout.md

 ---
 title: Manage new form roll out| Team Services
-description: Enable and choose the roll out option of the new work item form for customizing the work tracking experience on the web portal when connecting to Team Services
+description: Enable and choose the roll out option of the new work item form for customizing the work tracking experience on the web portal when connecting to VSTS
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm
 ms.assetid: 51A6F894-9B45-4A07-9DDB-C359C8BB4DE1